13 Scrum Master Interview Questions and Answers

 Are you capable of managing a team?

 Dealing with difficult stakeholders is another key project management skill.
-Dealing with them gracefully will probably take a combination of people skills and having processes in place to minimise unexpected changes and set expectations for communication.
+However, dealing with them gracefully will probably take a combination of people skills and having processes in place to minimise unexpected changes and set expectations for communication.

 Other forms this question might take: